sigven/cpsr/docs/about.rst

 Docker-based technology
 ~~~~~~~~~~~~~~~~~~~~~~~

-The PCGR workflow is developed using the `Docker
+The CPSR workflow is developed using the `Docker
 technology <https://www.docker.com/what-docker>`__.
 The software is thus
 packaged into isolated containers, in which the installation of all
 software libraries/tools and required dependencies have been taken care
 of.
 In addition to the bundled software, in the form of a Docker image,
-the workflow only needs to be attached with an `annotation data bundle
+the workflow needs to be attached with an `annotation data
-for precision oncology <annotation_resources.html>`__.
+bundle <annotation_resources.html>`__.

 |image0|